 Upper Trapezius Muscle - Trigger points casued by hunching at the desk, wearing heavy bags on one side, heavy weights overhead.
 As well as stress.

-Sternocleidomastoid - looking down while working at the desk.
-As well as stress.
+Sternocleidomastoid - looking down while working at the desk, tilting your head to the side, forward head position as well as stress.

 Sub Occipital muscles - Forward head position from sitting at the desk.
 These muscles are supporing the head.

 Occipitalis and Frontalis - Caused by tension in the scalp, long hours concentration at the computer screen.
 Raising the eyebrows and stress.

 Jaw muscles (temporomandibular joint) including: , Masseter, Digastrics, Pterygoid muscles - clenching the teeth, chewing gum, grinding, stress.

 Do these patterns look familiar?
 Is this where you feel your headache?
 If so it's highly likely you have trigger points.
 The easiest way to check is to press on the area on these pictures marked with an X. If it is really tender and especially if it refers then you definately need to get it released.

 The most common cause of these trigger points is posture.
 If you are seated at a desk all day then it is likely your posture will slump at some point.
 This will make your head poke forward and tilt the head backwards.
 This overuses the trapezius muscles (extending the head), sub occipitals (extending the head), Sternocleidomastoid (flexes the head and laterally flexes).

 Grinding your teeth.